Selling Timeshare Frequently Asked Questions

 • The name and address of your Home Resort: Aruba Ocean Club, LG Smith Boulevard #99, Aruba

 However, if you are missing any of these, do not worry.
-You can always call Aruba Ocean Club for a copy, or contact one of our resale specialists at 1-855-793-8212 to figure out next steps in reclaiming the documents.
+You can always call Aruba Ocean Club for a copy, or contact one of our resale specialists at 1-855-793-8213 to figure out the next steps in reclaiming the documents.

 Will all of my ownership rights transfer over to the next buyer?